modin-project/modin/docs/flow/modin/data_management/factories.rst

 Brief description
 '''''''''''''''''
 Modin has many execution backends.
 Calling any DataFrame API function will end up in some backend-specific method.
-When DataFrame is already created `QueryCompiler` serves this purpose.
-Factories module role is to route IO function calls from the API level to its actual backend-specific implementations, which builds `QueryCompiler` of the corresponding backend.
+The responsibility of dispatching high-level API calls to backend-specific function lays on :doc:`QueryCompiler </flow/modin/backends/query_compiler.rst`.
+Building the `QueryCompiler` from external data is the role of the factories module.
+The mission of this module is to route IO function calls from the API level to its actual backend-specific implementations, which builds `QueryCompiler` of the corresponding backend.

 Backend representation via Factories
 ''''''''''''''''''''''''''''''''''''